-It was Geldof who best summed up the mood of the event and Queenʼs impact on it.
+It was Geldof who best summed up the mood of Live Aid 1985 and Queenʼs impact on it.
 “Queen were absolutely the best band of the day,” he remembered.
 “They played the best, had the best sound, used their time to the full.
 They understood the idea exactly, that it was a global jukebox.
 They just went and smashed one hit after another.
 It was the perfect stage for Freddie: the whole world.
 And he could ponce about on stage doing We Are The Champions.
 How perfect could it get?”

 Freddieʼs long-term lover, Jim Hutton, had never been to a gig before Live Aid.
-In his memoir Freddie And Me he described the aftermath of Queenʼs all-conquering performance on that historic day at Wembley Stadium: “When he came off, he rushed to his trailer and I tottered behind like a puppy.
+In his memoir Freddie And Me he described the aftermath of Queenʼs all-conquering Live Aid performance on that historic day at Wembley Stadium: “When he came off, he rushed to his trailer and I tottered behind like a puppy.
 His first words were: Thank God thatʼs over!ʼ Joe ripped his wet clothes from him and dressed him.
 Adrenalin still overflowing, Freddie knocked back a large vodka to calm himself.
 Then his face lit up.
 As we stepped out of the caravan we met a grinning Elton John.
 “You bastards…” he said to Freddie.

 Mercury was so good that day that the Royal Mail put him on a commemorative stamp.
 Just visible behind him in the Peter Blake design is Roger Taylor, who, given Freddieʼs more exotic origins, became the first living Englishman ever depicted on a British postage stamp.